Personal Injury -- Plaintiff Law

 Around 30,000 visitors deplane in Hawaii every day.
 They are greeted with a lei, welcomed with aloha during their visit, and hopefully carry some of that spirit home with them.
 But not everyone makes it off the islands unscathed.
 And, let’s face it, us locals get into our fair share of accidents as well.

-So, if you’re injured in Hawaii and think it’s someone else’s fault, whether you’re a tourist or kama’aina, you may have some questions about legal liability and financial compensation.
+So, if you’re injured in Hawaii and think it’s someone else’s fault, whether you’re a tourist in Hilo or kama’aina, you may have some questions about legal liability and financial compensation.
 Here is some basic information about Hawaii personal injury law, and where you can turn for more resources.

 Everyone’s safety is paramount, so you’ll first want to make sure that you and anyone else injured in an accident receive medical attention.
 And if possible, you can begin documenting the incident in case you need critical information later.
 Any photographs, witness interviews, police or other official reports, and even your own notes regarding what happened could be helpful.
 You should also keep track of any medical diagnoses or recommended treatment.